 "There are a lot of activities at Rovaniemi Corps," says Captain Heikinheimo.
-"Open doors events invite new people to attend the corps and many have indeed > found their spiritual home in the corps community.
-New members have been enrolled during the past few years, with many of them in the 20-40 age bracket.
-There has been new life at the corps."
+"Open doors events invite new people to attend the corps and many have indeed >

-01. Lieutenant-Colonel Cedric Hills, Chief Secretary of the Finland and Estonia Territory, with Lieutenant-Colonel Lyn Hills, Territorial Secretary of Women's Ministries, take time for a photo with Santa.
+- 01. Lieutenant-Colonel Cedric Hills, Chief Secretary of the Finland and Estonia Territory, with Lieutenant-Colonel Lyn Hills, Territorial Secretary of Women's Ministries, take time for a photo with Santa.
 At left is Maria Vataja, secretary to Lieut-Colonel Cedric.

+- 22. Rovaniemi in northern

+Finland is now recognised

+as the official home of

+Santa.
+During the Christmas

+season, the town, and the

+Salvation Army corps there,

+is extremely busy as tourists

+from all over the world come

+to see Santa and experience

+winter attractions.

-- 02. Rovaniemi in northern Finland is now recognised as the official home of Santa.
-During the Christmas season, the town, and the Salvation Army corps there, is extremely busy as tourists from all over the world come to see Santa and experience winter attractions. - 03.
-Santa officially opens the Christmas season in his village in Rovaniemi.
+- Santa officially opens the Christmas season in his village in Rovaniemi.